WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 ^^^^^^^^^^^^^^^^^
 Available Sensors
 ^^^^^^^^^^^^^^^^^
-The following sensors are available for the USRP2/N-Series motherboards;
+The following sensors are available for the USRP-X Series motherboards;
 they can be queried through the API.

-* **mimo_locked** - clock reference locked over the MIMO cable
 * **ref_locked** - clock reference locked (internal/external)
-* other sensors are added when the GPSDO is enabled
+* Other sensors are added when the GPSDO is enabled

 ^^^^^^^^^^^^^^^^^^^^
 Multiple RX channels